 Dorm Monitors are responsible for a small group of Tech Trek campers, provide emotional support, and respond to campers’ questions and concerns for 2-3 day shifts throughout the week.
 Each Dorm Monitor supervises a ‘dorm group’ of seven to ten girls overnight.
 They accompany girls to evening campus activities and are in charge of the enforcement of camp rules and policies.
 Dorm monitors rotate throughout the camp and pass along updates to their replacements for each shift.
 Camp provides dorm rooms and all meals for these volunteers.

 Camp Day counselors are volunteers who assist teachers, Dorm Monitors and the Camp Director during the week of Tech Trek camp with activities, field trips, material preparation and general camper needs.

 Camp Day counselors supervise campers throughout the day and assist camp staff with classes and other activities.
 They help to provide a safe environment, monitor campers, ensure they are where they need to be, and act as a role models for the campers by demonstrating a warm, positive outlook and attitude as well as an excitement for STEM.

-Workshop Presenters present three-hour workshops to campers during the week of Tech Trek.
+Workshop Presenters offer three-hour, hands-on STEM workshops to campers during the week of Tech Trek.